textpattern/textpattern.github.io/tags/search_input.md

 Other tags used: [site_url](/tags/site_url).

-Note: Textpattern will use a user defined form named `search_results`, or an internally defined default form if no search result form is defined by you.
+Note: When displaying search results, Textpattern will use a user defined form named `search_results`, or an internally defined default form if no search result form is nominated/defined.
 {: .alert-block .information}

-### Example 3: Minimal search input form without label or button (but still accessible)
+### Example 3: Minimal search input form without label or button (yet still accessible)

 ~~~ html
 <txp:search_input aria_label="Search" placeholder="Search…" />